LedgerHQ/ledger-live/README.md

 ```
 DEBUG_COMM_HTTP_PROXY=http://localhost:8435   # enable a dev mode to use the device over HTTP. use with https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-http-proxy-devserver
 DEBUG_MOCK_ACCOUNT=12       # enable a "generate mock accounts" button in Settings that will create this number of accounts.
+BRIDGESTREAM_DATA=...       # come from console.log of the desktop app during the qrcode export. allow to bypass the bridgestream scanning
 ```